AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

 ## Project setup

-To run the SDK quickstart sample project, take the following steps:
+To get the sample project, take the following steps:

-1. Clone the [Video SDK samples Git repository](https://github.com/AgoraIO/video-sdk-samples-android) to your development machine by executing the following command in a terminal window:
+1. Clone the [Video SDK samples Git repository](https://github.com/AgoraIO/video-sdk-samples-android) to your development machine:

     ```bash
     git clone https://github.com/AgoraIO/video-sdk-samples-android.git
     ```

 1. Launch Android Studio.
 To open the sample project, select **Open...** from the **File** menu and navigate to the `sdk_quickstart` folder under `video-sdk-samples-android/Docs-Examples/`.
-Wait for Android Studio to load the project and the Gradle sync process to finish downloading the dependencies.
+Android Studio loads the project and Gradle sync finishes downloading the dependencies.

-1. Connect an Android device to your development device.
+1. Connect a physical or virtual Android device to your development environment.

-1. In Android Studio, click **Run app**.
-A moment later, you see the app installed and running on your device.

-## Implement a client for Video Calling
+## Implementing a client for Video Calling

-When a user opens the app, you initialize Agora Engine.
-When the user taps a button, the app joins or leaves a channel.
-When another user joins the same channel, their video and audio is rendered in the app.
-This simple workflow demonstrates the core Agora features without the UX bells and whistles.

-The following figure shows the API call sequence of implementing  Video Calling.
+When a user attempts to join the channel, you initialize Agora Engine and connect to it.

+The following workflow demonstrates these core features:

 ![image](./images/video-call-logic-android.svg)

-This section features essential code snippets from the call quality sample project, to demonstrate how you can implement the basic Video Calling API call sequence in your own project.
+This section highlights essential code from the sample project to demonstrate how you can implement the basic Video Calling API call sequence in your own project.
+The code highlighted on this page is stored in `agora_helper/java/com/example/agora_helper/AgoraManager.java`.

-Open the file `agora_helper/java/com/example/agora_helper/AgoraManager.java`.
 This file defines the `AgoraManager` class that encapsulates the `RTCEngine` instance and its core functionality.
-Inspect the following key code snippets in this file:
+The code performs the following functions:

 1. **Import Video SDK classes and interfaces**

-    The following lines `import` the necessary Video SDK classes and interfaces into the project:

     ``` java
     import io.agora.rtc2.RtcEngine;